NVIDIA/context-aware-rag/docs/source/intro/setup.md

 The `summarization` section outlines the system's summarization capabilities.
 It supports batch processing using a specified LLM model and embedding model.
 Prompts can be customized for various use cases.
 The default prompts are tailored to generate captions and summaries for warehouse videos, emphasizing irregular events.

-**Caption Prompt:** This prompt is used in VSS only and are not used in Context Aware RAG and can be safely ignored if only using CA RAG.
+**Caption Prompt:** This prompt is used in VSS only and are not used in Context Aware RAG and can be safely ignored if only using CA-RAG.

 **Caption Summarization Prompt:** This prompt generates a summary from a batch of captions.
 The `batch_size` parameter specifies the number of captions to be combined.